li6in9muyou/nvim--dotfiles/README.md

 - [x] LSP diagnostics are append to line end and they does not wrap, so sometimes they are not readable at all.
 - [x] limit length of auto completion list from dictionary
 - [x] remove trailing spaces before newline
+- [ ] cmp-dictionary, when `max_number_items` is set, inputting "righ" does not suggest "right". see `C:/Users/Li6q/AppData/Local/nvim-data/lazy/cmp-dictionary/lua/cmp_dictionary/source.lua`.
+Changing config in `nvim-cmp` can work around this.